elmbridge/curriculum/Emojification.md

 This error might seem like gibberish at first, but stay strong — Elm error messages are very good at telling you exactly what you need to know.
 In this case, it seems that, instead of passing `HTML.text` a string to render, we are passing it a function that takes a string and returns a string.
 In Elm-land, that often means that you passed too few arguments into a function — if a function takes two arguments, and you only provided it one, it will return a **partially-applied function** that still needs one more argument!

-As you may have guessed, it seems like we've gotten the method signature for `EmojiConverter.textToEmoji` wrong.
+As you may have guessed, it seems like we've gotten the signature for `EmojiConverter.textToEmoji` wrong.
 Let's take a look at it's definition in `EmojiConverter.elm`:

 ```elm
 type alias Key =